 Above all else, Earth Day is a chance to honor the Earth and the concept of peace and to support environmental protection.
 Find an event in your area, and take matters into your own hands.
 You and your partner can change the world by changing your own little corner of it first.
 Pick up trash at a local park.
 Start an online petition urging your local elected officials to make a tree planting commitment.
 Recycle as much plastic, metal and glass as possible.
 The Earth Day Network is trying to reach 3 billion Acts of Green.
 You and your long-distance lover can add your names to the billions already taking action.

 Get outside this Earth Day.
-These fun long-distance date ideas will get you appreciating Mother Earth and each other.
+These fun LDR ideas for dates will get you appreciating Mother Earth and each other.
 How do you and your long-distance love plan on celebrating Earth Day?